There are a handful of reasons why SSL may not be working for your site on Cloudflare:

 SSL on a CNAME-Setup

 If you are on the Business or Enterprise level of service with a CNAME setup, you will need to add three CNAME records at your authoritative DNS provider to authenticate the SSL certificates for your domain.
-You will receive these CNAME records by contacting Cloudflare Support.
+You can retrieve these CNAME records by contacting Cloudflare Support or you can use the Cloudflare API to query for them: https://api.cloudflare.com/#ssl-verification-ssl-verification-details.

 Your domain triggered a brand-check